Skip to main content

 In LegalOn, SSO is enabled, allowing you to access the system via your ID provider.

-*Note: SSO is Enabled, which changes the authentication method from Email address and Password authentication to authentication via your ID provider.
+*Note: Enabling SSO will change the authentication method from Email address and password authentication to authentication via your ID provider.

-Currently, LegalOn has confirmed successful integration with the following ID providers:
+Currently, LegalOn has confirmed integration with the following ID providers:

-• Microsoft Entra ID (formerly Azure Active Directory)
+• Microsoft Entra ID (Old Azure Active Directory)

 • Okta